Yusuf al-Azma

-Al-Azma hailed from a wealthy Damascene landowning Turkish family.
-He became an officer in the Ottoman Army and fought on multiple fronts in World War I. After the defeated Ottomans withdrew from Damascus, al-Azma served Emir Faisal, the leader of the Arab Revolt, and was appointed minister of war upon the establishment of the Arab government in Damascus in January 1920.
+Al-Azma hailed from a wealthy Damascene landowning family.
+He became an officer in the Ottoman Army and fought on multiple fronts in the First World War.
+After the defeated Ottomans withdrew from Damascus, al-Azma served Emir Faisal, the leader of the Arab Revolt, and was appointed minister of war upon the establishment of the Arab government in Damascus in January 1920.
 He was tasked with building the nascent Arab Army of Syria.
 The country, meanwhile, had been designated as a mandatory territory of France, which did not recognize Faisal's government.
 Al-Azma was among the more vociferous opponents of French rule and as their troops advanced toward Damascus from Lebanon, he was authorized to confront them.
 Leading a motley army of civilian volunteers, ex-Ottoman officers and Bedouin cavalrymen, al-Azma engaged the French at Maysalun Pass but was killed in action and his soldiers dispersed, which allowed the French to occupy Damascus on 25 July 1920.
 Though his army was defeated, al-Azma became a national hero in Syria for his insistence on confronting the French despite their clear military superiority and his ultimate death in the ensuing battle.